JinShK/Library-Mangement-System/README.md

 # Library-Mangement-System
-Password when select librarian's page : 1234 <br>
+Password to librarian's page : 1234 <br>
 To enter the Students' page, need to register in the libratian's page.